-- Degree education will be free of charge for all students taking a bachelor's degree, a master's degree, or a doctoral degree. - The tuition fees for non-EU/EEA students will be discontinued. - Immigrants will be offered sufficient education opportunities and ways to have their prior education and skills incorporated in a degree. - Gender, minority status, socio-economic background, or the parents' educational background have no bearing on the education or career choices of individuals. - The school network will be geographically comprehensive enough and of high quality. - People will be offered enough support and guidance for making educational choices.
+- Degree education will be free of charge for all students taking a bachelor's degree, a master's degree, or a doctoral degree. - The tuition fees for non-EU/EEA students will be discontinued. - Immigrants will be offered sufficient education opportunities and ways to have their prior education and skills incorporated in a degree. - Gender, minority status, socio-economic background, or the parents' educational background have no bearing on the education or career choices of individuals. - The school network will be geographically comprehensive enough and of high quality. - People will be offered enough support and guidance for making educational choices. - The admissions system will not create a demand for fee-based preparatory courses. - The first-time applicant quotas will be discontinued. - The transfer application system will be an easy and flexible way to transfer to another field or university.

-- The admissions system will not create a demand for fee-based preparatory courses. - The first-time applicant quotas will be discontinued. - The transfer application system will be an easy and flexible way to transfer to another field or university. - Student admission procedures, such as entrance exams, should be organised as national joint selection procedures, while still taking the special characteristics of different disciplines into consideration. - The language requirements of higher education will be reviewed on national level to ensure that everyone has an equal opportunity to apply for higher education, regardless of their language of education. - A certificate of matriculation or other proof of success in upper secondary education will not be generally held as the primary admission criterion. - The transition from vocational education to higher education will be improved and supported. - The Open University must be kept as a supplementary, minor, and free route to higher education.
+- Studying during extension period should not limit the student's study opportunities.
+Applying for an extension must be free of charge. - Student admission procedures, such as entrance exams, should be organised as national joint selection procedures, while still taking the special characteristics of different disciplines into consideration. - The language requirements of higher education will be reviewed on national level to ensure that everyone has an equal opportunity to apply for higher education, regardless of their language of education. - A certificate of matriculation or other proof of success in upper secondary education will not be generally held as the primary admission criterion. - The transition from vocational education to higher education will be improved and supported. - The Open University must be kept as a supplementary, minor, and free route to higher education.